-I had beenaware of these for a while and thought they were a brilliant idea; indeed, it’s something we have suggested to Chippenham BID to test out.
 What do I like about them?
-They’re bright: there is no missing them on a High Street and they make the point that this is where cigarette waste belongs.
+They’re bright: there is no playing hide and seek with them on a High Street and they make the point that this is where cigarette waste belongs.
 They’re fun: by letting people vote on things, it makes it a slightly more engaging way of soliciting an opinion.
 They’re see-through: this helps highlight how much waste is produced by cigarettes.

 Can you imagine all of this left on the ground?
 If you’ve been following LitterWatch2017, you’ll know that the cigarette butts that have been out in all weather since 1st January haven’t changed at all: they still look brand new.
 This is why it is so important that cigarette waste is dealt with appropriately, either disposed of in a designated bin or put in a portable ashtray.